PromoFaux/razer-battery-monitor/README.md

 ![working](https://github.com/user-attachments/assets/015e5238-8407-4030-9f64-a277fd256dc8)

 > [!NOTE]
-> A plugged in (charging) keyboard does not report it's battery percentage.
-This is known, and I couldn't find a way around this.
+> A plugged in (charging) keyboard does not report its battery percentage.
+This is a known hardware limitation.

+> [!IMPORTANT]
+> **Synapse Compatibility**: This plugin works by communicating directly with Razer devices via USB HID protocols.
+Razer Synapse also communicates with these devices, creating conflicts when both try to access the hardware simultaneously.
+For best results, ensure Synapse is completely closed before using this plugin.

 ## Requirements

 **Stream Deck Software**:
 - Stream Deck software version 6.5 or higher
-- Razer mouse or keyboard
+- Razer mouse or keyboard with wireless capabilities
-- **Synapse, if installed, must not be running!** otherwise we get into all sorts of USB conflicts
+- **⚠️ IMPORTANT: Razer Synapse must NOT be running!**
-- Windows only?
-I honestly don't know.
-I'll try it on my Macbook Air and update this if it works...
+  - Synapse creates USB conflicts that prevent direct device communication
+  - You can have Synapse installed, but make sure it's completely closed before using this plugin
+  - Check your system tray and Task Manager to ensure no Synapse processes are running
+- Windows (tested) - macOS compatibility unknown

+## Known Issues & Limitations

+- **Synapse Conflict**: This plugin communicates directly with Razer devices via USB.
+Having Synapse running simultaneously will cause conflicts and prevent the plugin from working.
+- **Charging Detection**: Some keyboard models may not report battery percentage while charging/plugged in.
+This is a hardware limitation.
+- **First Device Only**: Each action type (mouse/keyboard) shows the first matching device found.
+Multiple devices of the same type are not individually supported.

 ## Motivation